coxner/dataStructures/README.md

 **pop()** does the opposite of push and removes the top_item from the stack.
 First checks to make sure the stack is not empty and there is something to remove.
 We assign a variable to the top_item and then reassign the top_item to the next node.
 After that we decreases the size of the stack by one since we are removing an item.

+### Hash Maps

+Is a key value data structure that uses an array and a hashing function to store and retrieve data.